nevinera/traverse/rules/heroes.md

 Heroes start at level one with a rank 1 primary skill and another rank 1 skill, for a total of 40-60 cards (all heroes must pick different starting skills).
 After each dungeon is completed, every hero gains one new skill rank who's prerequisites he satisfies.
-Primary skills require level 1, 3, 5 for raks 1, 2, and 3; secondary skills have no level requirement.
+Primary skills require level 1, 3, 5 for ranks 1, 2, and 3; secondary skills have no level requirement.
 Any skill rank requires all of the lower ranks in the same skill.

-Two heroes /may/ possess the same rank of a skill, but they will have to share the card pool for that skill; if it cannot be managed equitably then deal half randomly to each player to use as their card pool.
+Two heroes *may* possess the same rank of a skill, but they will have to share the card pool for that skill; if it cannot be managed equitably then deal half randomly to each player to use as their card pool.
 A third hero may not gain the skill, as there are only two copies of each skill card.